-We recognize that accessibility is an ongoing and central element of being an inclusive organization.
+We recognize that accessibility is a central and ongoing element of being an inclusive organization.
 That's why the plan we've developed to continue improving our accessibility builds on our inclusive mindset and practices.

 Through the development of the initial Accessibility Plan published in 2024, we identified barriers and actions to improve accessibility in the priority areas under the Accessible Canada Act.